 Orrin Hatch retirement announcement sparks reaction from lawmakers, politicians

-Politicians spoke out on social media Tuesday after it was revealed that Sen. Orrin Hatch, R-Utah is not planning to run for reelection.
+Politicians spoke out on social media Tuesday after it was revealed that Sen. Orrin Hatch, R-Utah, is not planning to run for reelection.

 A video announcement about the decision was posted on Twitter.